LetPeopleWork/MonteCarloCSV/ReadMe.md

 # Monte Carlo CSV
+This is a script that runs an MC Simulation based on any csv file.
+It can be run offline, and all it needs is a csv file with the dates of the closure of the items.
+My hope is that this will allow organizations that don't want to rely on any SaaS products or third party tools to still harness the power of MC Simulations.
+Feel free to check out the code, propose improvements and also make it your own by adjusting it to your context and potentially integrating it into some kind of pipeline of yours.
+The true power of MC comes when applied continuously.
+You can use this for free, hope it helps.

+If you like it and use the script, I'm happy if I can mention you/your company in the readme or for an attribution on [LinkedIn](https://www.linkedin.com/in/huserben/).

 ## Download Files
 In order to run the scripts, you need to download all the files in this repository.
 There are dependencies between the files so you cannot just download a single file.
 Please always use the full folder structure.